Exact Recursive Probabilistic Programming: Introduction

-In this paper, we introduce \ppl{} (Probabilistic Exact Recursive Programming Language).
-The~denotation of \appl{} program is given by a system of polynomial equations, which can be solved efficiently using numerical methods.
-Unlike many general-purpose PPLs, \ppl{} performs \emph{exact} inference, in the sense that even if it solves the equations iteratively (by Newton's method), there is a known number of iterations that guarantees a desired level of accuracy \citep{stewart+:2015}.
-Moreover, it~can differentiate the equations and solve for the derivatives, permitting optimization of parameters by gradient-based methods.
-And unlike other PPLs that do support exact inference, \ppl{} can express unbounded recursive calls and some recursive data structures and first-class functions.
-For example, a PCFG parser written in \ppl{} appears to generate (infinitely many) trees and sum the probabilities of those (exponentially many) trees that yield a given string; yet it compiles to a cubic-sized system of equations whose solution is equivalent to the CKY algorithm.
-We also show programs using stacks or stacks-of-stacks for which \ppl{} automatically derives polynomial-time inference algorithms.
+In this paper, we introduce PERPL (Probabilistic Exact Recursive Programming Language).
+The~denotation of a PERPL program is given by a system of polynomial equations, which can be solved efficiently using numerical methods.
+Unlike many general-purpose PPLs, PERPL performs \emph{exact} inference, in the sense that even if it solves the equations iteratively (by Newton's method), any desired level of accuracy is guaranteed by a known number of iterations \citep{stewart+:2015}.
+Moreover, it~can differentiate the equations and solve for the derivatives, permitting gradient-based optimization.
+And unlike other PPLs that do support exact inference, PERPL can express first-class, higher-order functions, unbounded recursive calls, and some recursive data structures.
+For example, a PCFG parser written in PERPL appears to generate (infinitely many) trees and sum the probabilities of those (exponentially many) trees that yield a given string; yet it compiles to a cubic-sized system of equations whose solution is equivalent to the CYK algorithm.
+We also show programs using stacks or stacks-of-stacks for which PERPL automatically derives polynomial-time algorithms.
+We demonstrate that these asymptotic speedups result in orders-of-magnitude differences in a benchmark.

 The key to our approach is a linear type system \citep{girard-linear,walker:2005}, which enables first-class functions to be used efficiently and recursive types to be eliminated correctly using defunctionalization \citep{reynolds:1972,danvy-defunctionalization} and refunctionalization \citep{danvy-refunctionalization}, even in the presence of probability effects. \Cref{fig:big_picture} depicts our pipeline of steps that turns a naturally expressed probabilistic program into an exact distribution over return values.